networkservicemesh/networkservicemesh/docs/nsm_api.md

             <li>Network Service Endpoints</li>
         </ul>
         A Network Service Registry allows Network Service Managers to advertise and find each others Network Service Endpoints within its Network Service Registy Domain.
-        An example of a Network Service Registry would be Network Service CRDs and Network Service Endpoint CRDs stored in the Kubernetes API server for a Kubernetes Cluster.
+        An example of a Network Service Registry would be Network Service CRs and Network Service Endpoint CRs stored in the Kubernetes API server for a Kubernetes Cluster.
     </dd>
 </dl>